Azure/azure-sdk-for-net/sdk/eventgrid/Microsoft.Azure.WebJobs.Extensions.EventGrid/README.md

 }
 ```

 If you are using the CloudEvent schema for your topic, you can output CloudEvents.
-Note that creating a subscription of type Azure Function with the CloudEvent schema is not yet supported.
-Instead, you can select an Endpoint Type of Web Hook and use your function URL as the endpoint.
-The function URL can be found by going to the Code + Test blade of your function, and clicking the Get function URL button.
 ```C# Snippet:CloudEventBindingFunction
 public static class CloudEventBindingFunction
 {